How to Hook to Events

 How to perform arbitrary actions during the execution: Concern

-During the execution of the whole set of examples, byexample
+During the execution of the whole set of examples, byexample will execute

 some callbacks or hooks at particular moments like before running an example or